saeedya/wh-iac-demo/README.md

 * Amazon RDS: A Multi-AZ database setup for high availability.
 The database is replicated in a secondary AZ for redundancy.
 * Amazon S3: Stores Terraform state files for centralized state management.
 * Amazon DynamoDB: Provides state locking for Terraform to prevent concurrent state modifications.
+* NAT Gateway: Enables secure internet access for instances in private subnets, allowing them to download updates or communicate externally without exposing them directly to the internet.

 ## Architecture Diagram